MultiQC/MultiQC/README.md

 * General stats columns can have a _shared key_ which allows common colour schemes and data ranges.
 For instance, all columns describing a read count will now share their scale across modules.
+* General stats columns can be hidden and reordered with a new modal window.

 #### [v0.2](https://github.com/ewels/MultiQC/releases/tag/v0.2) - 2015-09-18
 * Code restructuring for nearly all modules.
 Common base module